morzhanov/graphql-react-boilerplate/README.md

 - Uses webpack to build project.
 - Uses Babel to compile ES6 and ES7 code.
+- Uses Apollo client to work with GraphQL
+- Uses Mobx and Mobx-State-Tree for state management
 - You can use SASS\SCSS within this boilerplate.
 - Check your code with ESLint and Prettier.
 - Supports styled components.